 Upon expressing a complaint to the Bank, you will receive a written acknowledgment including a case number and a copy of Scotiabank’s complaint handling process.
 You may also receive communication at the conclusion of your complaint.

-If your complaint is not resolved after 14 days, it will be escalated to the Office of the President, Customer Complaints (OPCC).
+If your complaint is not resolved after 14 days, it will be escalated to the Escalated Customer Concerns Office.
 You may also request escalation at any time during the 14 days or if you are dissatisfied with the response provided.
 Upon escalation, a communication will be sent informing you of the updated point of contact.